louisaxel-ambroise/epcis/README.md

 1. Download the source code, and create a new user/database in SQL Server for FasTnT ;
 2. Start the repository with the command `$ dotnet run -p FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/" --connectionStrings:FasTnT.Database "{your connectionstring}"` ;

 That's it!
-You have a properly working EPCIS 1.2 repository.
+You have a properly working EPCIS repository.

 You can also setup FasTnT EPCIS using the Docker image or in Azure quite easily.
 Check the [wiki](https://github.com/FasTnT/epcis-ef-core/wiki/Installation) for more details.

 ## HTTP Endpoints

-### EPCIS 1.2 endpoints:

 The API is secured using HTTP Basic authentication.
 There is no default user, but when in Development environment the unknown users will be created autmatically.
 A user is limited to see only the events and masterdata he captured by default.

+### EPCIS 1.2 endpoints:

+FasT&T provides a full implementation of the EPCIS 1.2 specification.
+The endpoints are:

 - Capture: `POST /v1_2/Capture`
 - Queries : `POST /v1_2/Query.svc`